 Despite our flight time of 5.55am (YAWN!), the Mark Warner charter flight with Small Planet Airways was fab – full of families who didn’t bat an eyelid at the odd tantrum over who’d be getting the window seat.

 Tiny Grenoble airport was a challenge, with no luggage trollies and kids who’d been up since 3am, it took all I had to navigate to the Mark Warner buses without losing my marbles (or one of our five cases).
-But we made it in the end, and thanks to iPads and a couple of snoozy kids our three-hour transfer was fairly pain-free.
+But we made it in the end, and thanks to iPads and a couple of snoozy kids our three-hour transfer to our single parent ski holiday was fairly pain-free.

 On arrival at our hotel, Mark Warner’s Chalet Hotel L’Ecrin (more on this next week!), I realised with a happy jolt that I hadn’t once worried about being the only single mum in a sea of happy families.
 And there was no reason to, either; skiing is such a social sport and there were always people to chat to.

-Breakfast started at 7.30, and the kids were due to meet their nannies at 8.30, who would suit them up with me ready for their ski lessons at 9am.
+Breakfast started at 7.30 on our single parent ski holiday, and the kids were due to meet their nannies at 8.30, who would suit them up with me ready for their ski lessons at 9am.
 My lesson was an 8.50 start, and I’d be there until 12pm which was when I took the opportunity to collapse in a fur-covered chair on the side of the mountain for a Vin Chaud.
 I’d then have the afternoon to myself – reading, having beauty treatments, napping, taking long baths for the sore ski muscles – before afternoon tea at 4.30 and picking the kids up at 5.

 A couple of afternoons I picked the kids up before lunch and took them off for pizza, swimming and snowball fights: a ski holiday is a busy one and I felt we all needed that time to spend together relaxing.
 In fact, one of my favourite times was the Thursday evening which is the chalet staff’s night off: we went off into town to share a Raclette and had the most wonderful time.
 It was snowing (Hux kept saying “happy Christmas!” to people he passed), the fairy lights were twinkling… it was magic.

 The most difficult thing about holidaying alone with two kids this time around was the sheer amount of stuff we needed to have organized every day.
 Each one of us needed 2 base layers, ski socks, ski coats, ski pants, ski goggles, a helmet, gloves, a scarf, sunglasses, boots, skiis, reflective vests… it was mind-boggling, and the only option was to be incredibly regimented when it came to laying out our clothes the night before.
-I’m still amazed that neither child lost one or both gloves: I’d brought extra pairs, so convinced I was of this happening.
+I’m still amazed that neither child lost one or both gloves on our single parent ski holiday: I’d brought extra pairs, so convinced I was of this happening.